-- Accepting public comments at Coordinating Committee Meetings and Stakeholder Advisory Committee Meetings. - Forming the Stakeholder Advisory Committee that includes community representatives of the diverse interests in the Subbasin to review and provide input on the elements of the GSP through monthly meetings open to the public. - Conducting briefings and Public Workshops to provide opportunities for community members and interests groups to learn about, discuss, and comment on the GSP planning process before major decision milestones. - Coordinating with Leadership Counsel and Self-Help Enterprises in their DAC outreach efforts. - Developing a robust website with timely, pertinent information, opportunity to make comments, and sign-up for email notifications.
-The website houses information about SGMA, the GSP process, the Merced Subbasin GSA Boards, Coordinating Committee, Stakeholder Advisory Committee, Public Workshops, and draft GSP sections. - Issuing news releases announcing public participation opportunities at Public Workshops. - Providing translation services at Public Workshops.
+- Accepting public comment at GSA Board Meetings of all three GSAs. - Accepting public comments at Coordinationng Committee Meetings and Stakeholder Advisory Committee Meetings. - Forming the Stakeholder Advisory Committee that includes community representatives of the diverse interests in the Subbasin to review and provide input on the elements of the GSP through monthly meetings open to the public.

+- Conducting briefings and Public Workshops to provide opportunities for community members and interests groups to learn about, discuss, and comment on the GSP planning process before major decision milestones. - Coordinating with Leadership Counsel and Self-Help Enterprises in their DAC outreach efforts. - Developing a robust website with timely, pertinent information, opportunity to make comments, and sign-up for email notifications.
+The website houses information about SGMA, the GSP process, the Merced Subbasin GSA Boards, Coordinationng Committee, Stakeholder Advisory Committee, Public Workshops, and draft GSP sections. - Issuing news releases announcing public participation opportunities at Public Workshops. - Providing translation services at Public Workshops.

-The public comments received at GSA Board Meetings, Coordinating Committee Meetings, Stakeholder Advisory Committee Meeting and Public Workshops were used to inform the GSP team and allow the team to make adjustments to the GSP during its development.
-Meeting notes from the Stakeholder Advisory Committee, Coordinating Committee, and Public Workshops are included in Appendix B and capture the issues discussed during development of the GSP.
+The public comments received at GSA Board Meetings, Coordinationng Committee Meetings, Stakeholder Advisory Committee Meeting and Public Workshops were used to inform the GSP team and allow the team to make adjustments to the GSP during its development.
+Meeting notes from the Stakeholder Advisory Committee, Coordinationing Committee, and Public Workshops are included in Appendix B of the original 2020 GSPAppendix B and capture the issues discussed during development of the GSP.
+Additional meetings of all three types have continued after the GSP was originally developed and have informed the 2022 and 2025 Updates as well.
+Meeting minutes from 1/1/2020 onward are provided in Appendix BAppendix B.